Kleinian groups of small Hausdorff dimension are classical Schottky groups I: Free Group Actions

 \section{Free Group Actions}

-Given a Kleinian group $\G$, the critical exponent of $\G$ is the unique positive number $D_\G$ such that the Poincar\'{e} series of $\G$ given by $\sum_{\g\in\G}e^{-s\dis(x,\g x)}$ is divergent if $s<D_\G$ and convergent if $s>D_\G$.
+Given a finitely generated non-elementary Kleinian group $\G$, the critical exponent of $\G$ is the unique positive number $D_\G$ such that the Poincar\'{e} series of $\G$ given by $\sum_{\g\in\G}e^{-s\dis(x,\g x)}$ is divergent if $s<D_\G$ and convergent if $s>D_\G$.
 If the Poincar\'{e} series diverges at $s=D_\G$ then $\G$ is said to be divergent.
-Bishop-Jones showed that $D_\G\le\mathfrak{D}_\G$ for all analytically finite Kleinian groups $\G$.
+Bishop-Jones showed that $D_\G\le\mathfrak{D}_\G$ for all analytically finite non-elementary Kleinian groups $\G$.
 In-fact, if $\G$ is topologically tame ($\mathbb{H}^3/\G$ homeomorphic to the interior of a compact manifold-with-boundary) then $D_\G=\mathfrak{D}_\G$.
-The critical exponent is a geometrically rigid object in the sense that decrease in $D_\G$ corresponds to decrease in geometric complexity.
-Next we state the following theorem in \cite{Hou}, which provides the relation between the group action and the critical exponent. \begin{thm}[Hou\cite{Hou}] Let $\G$ be a free Kleinian group of rank-$k$ with free generating set $\mathcal{S}$, and $x\in\mathbb{H}^3$ then
+Hence it follows Agol's \cite{agol} proof of tameness conjecture that $D_\G=\mathfrak{D}_\G$ for all finitely generated non-elementary Kleinian groups.
+The critical exponent is a geometrically rigid object in the sense that a decrease in $D_\G$ corresponds to a decrease in geometric complexity.
+Next we state the following theorem from \cite{Hou}, which provides the relation between the group action and the critical exponent. \begin{thm}[Hou\cite{Hou}] Let $\G$ be a free non-elementary Kleinian group of rank $k$ with free generating set $\mathcal{S}$, and $x\in\mathbb{H}^3$ then